Air North: Livery

 Tails on Air North airplanes are painted orange with a "Yukon" wordmark.
 The design is also used on the plane's winglets (if present).

 Air North's aircraft are painted white except for the lettering on the fuselage, wings, and vertical stabilizer.
 On the fuselage, the words "Air North" and "Yukon's Airline" are painted, although the positioning varies by aircraft type.
 On aircraft without winglets, "flyairnorth.com" is painted somewhere on the fuselage.

 The tail is painted orange with a stylized "Yukon" printed in white.

 On aircraft with winglets, the outside is designed like the tail, with an orange background and the stylized "Yukon" printed on it.
 On the inside, "flyairnorth.com" is printed.

-Yukon, North of Ordinary

-Yukon, North of Ordinary (YNoO) is a quarterly arts, travel, and culture magazine in Yukon, Canada.
-The magazine was first published in February 2007.
-It is also the official inflight magazine for Air North.